yannmazita/hangman/README.md

 ```
 `ORIGINS` and `VITE_API_URL` keys define respectively the URLs where the user interface and the API are accessible.

-### User interface
+#### User interface

 Start the vite development server using:
 ```commandline
 npm run dev
 ```

-### Application server
+#### Application server
 Activate the virtual environment where the server is installed.
-For example using Poetry and inside the `app` directory:
+For example using Poetry and in the project root:
 ```commandline
 poetry shell
 ```
-Then start the uvicorn server (development):
+Then run:
 ```commandline
 uvicorn app.main:api --reload
 ```

-### To do
+## To do
-- Fix python package in Dockerfile
+- Clean up environment variable usage in dockerfile
 - User registration on client side
 - User data save on server side
 - Highscore, feedback and settings pages